Ainu religion: Libation rituals

-The use of wine in rituals increased overtime with the increase in trade between Ainu and Japanese, especially the import of sake.
+The use of wine in rituals increased over time with the increase in trade between Ainu and Japanese, especially the import of sake.
 In offerings involving libations, the Ainu would make the offerings using a ikupasuy, special ceremonial sticks featuring intricately carved patterns and symbols.
 These were one of the few instances where the Ainu believed it to be alright to include representations of animals.
 The tip of the ikupasuy would be dipped in the beer or wine, and then the libation would be dropped from the ikupasuy onto venerated objects.